Hubear-MUC/Memory-usage/README.md

 # Memory-usage

-Memory Usage 1.3
+Memory Usage 2.0

-This program just has to be invoked.
+The program just needs to be invoked.

-Memory is allocated by a definition of an integer- variable.

-The program does not perform any action.
-So the variable is not used yet.

-The code was restructured to make it more clearly readable by setting the closing curly bracket into the next line.
-So the definition of main() now has its usual form.
+An integer variable is defined and as an action of the program it is assigned with the value 0.

+This was implemented because variables should be initialized when used, so at least the initialization with 0 should be part of the instructions in main().

-Code Space : 17 bytes
+Code Space : 18 bytes